M1NE221/backend2/WIDGET_ENDPOINTS.md

 - **Scalable**: Designed for multi-tenant architecture
 - **Extensible**: Easy to add new widgets and features

-The endpoints integrate seamlessly with the existing Joe AI conversation system and provide immediate feedback to users about their business operations.
+The endpoints integrate seamlessly with the existing Perla AI conversation system and provide immediate feedback to users about their business operations.